 - Comfort and proficiency with technology (such as Google Workspace, Salesforce, MailChimp), and/or a willingness to learn about these technologies

 - An entrepreneurial spirit and a flexible schedule

 - Fluency with social media platforms

-Candidates must align with these values and want to contribute to the creation of an equitable food system where all enjoy access to nutrient-dense food, where farmers are valued and made economically whole, and agriculture contributes to the health of both people and our environment.
+Candidates must align with these values and want to contribute to the creation of a new status quo: an equitable food system where all enjoy access to nutrient-dense and locally-produced food, where farmers are valued and made economically whole, and agriculture contributes to the health of both people and our environment.

 this position is : hourly, $20/hr +